EzDzzIt/vsaarch64/README.md

 https://portmaster.games/faq.html

 using utmt bleeding edge and gmloader-next
-using v1.1.1 of the steam version of the game
+using v1.1.1 of the Steam version of the game

 ## *Instructions for Testing*

-*Not technically ready for testing yet*
+*Not technically ready for distribution yet*

 -Purchase game via https://store.steampowered.com/app/2121980/Void_Stranger/<br />